Obituaries for the week of May 24, 2017

 Mrs. Heathcock is survived by one son, John (Maryanne) Heathcock of Walnut Hill; two brothers, Paul (Linda) Hollingsworth of Robertsdale, Ala. and Dewayne (Barbara) Hollingsworth of Enon, Fla.; a sister-in-law, Pat Hollingsworth of Nokomis; grandchildren, Talana (Rickey) Smith, Riverly Heathcock and Bowyn Heathcock and special caretaker, Debbie Weaver.

-Funeral services will be held Monday, May 22, 2017 at 11 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Monday, May 22, 2017 at 11 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Pete Coon officiating.
-Interment will follow in Hollingsworth Cemetery.
+Interment followed in Hollingsworth Cemetery.

-Active pallbearers will be Steve Gibson, Bodie Tullis, Wayne Robinson, Kevin Spence, Miles Hollingsworth, Sean O’ Connor and Robert Hollingsworth.
+Active pallbearers were Steve Gibson, Bodie Tullis, Wayne Robinson, Kevin Spence, Miles Hollingsworth, Sean O’ Connor and Robert Hollingsworth.

-The family will receive friends Monday, May 22, 2017 from 10 a.m. until service time at 11 a.m. at Johnson-Quimby Funeral Home.
+The family received friends Monday, May 22, 2017 from 10 a.m. until service time at 11 a.m. at Johnson-Quimby Funeral Home.

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.